KJAM (AM)

 KJAM (1390 kHz, "Dakota's Best") is an AM radio station licensed to serve Madison, South Dakota.
-The station is owned by Connoisseur Media, through licensee Alpha 3E Licensee LLC.
-It airs a full-service classic hits music format with local news and information programming.
+The station is owned by Christensen Broadcast Group, Inc. It airs a full-service classic hits music format with local news and information programming.

 The call letters assigned by the Federal Communications Commission. are the initials of the original owner, Dr. John A. Muggly.